inakizamores/MenuFacil/DEVELOPMENT_PROGRESS.md

    - ✅ The UUID type casting needs to be addressed in owner_id fields
    - ✅ TypeScript errors persist in profiles.ts related to Supabase client and database typing
    - ✅ Cookie handling in createClient function needs updating for compatibility with latest Supabase API
+   - ✅ Missing FormDescription component

 2. **Performance**
    - Large batches of QR codes may cause performance issues
    - Some form validations could benefit from debouncing for a smoother experience
+   - Large menus with many images could be optimized for faster loading

 ### Pending Tasks
 1. **Technical Debt Resolution**
-   - ✅ Fix TypeScript errors in profiles.ts:
+   - ✅ Fix TypeScript errors in profiles.ts
    - ✅ Update createClient function to use the correct cookie interface
    - ✅ Ensure database types are properly aligned with Supabase queries
    - ✅ Fix insertion and update operations to match the database schema
+   - ✅ Fix missing FormDescription component
    - Address remaining linter errors in form components

 2. **User Settings Panel**